-- Speakers-FSWG features 4-5 speaker nights each year ranging from national/internationally known thinkers such as Vandana Shiva and Anna Lappe to regional farmer and food system visionaries. - Demeter Seed Project-hosting 3-4 Seed Exchanges and related events around the integrity of our seed supply for our agricultural system. - Food System Learning Journeys-offered through a quarterly campus recreation magazine; FSLJs feature 4-5 events each quarter to touch upon production, distribution, consumption, & composting for students.
+- Speakers-FSWG features 4-5 speaker nights each year ranging from national/internationally known thinkers such as Vandana Shiva and Anna Lappe to regional farmer and food system visionaries. - Demeter Seed Project-hosting 3-4 Seed Exchanges and related events around the integrity of our seed supply for our agricultural system. - Food System Learning Journeys-offered through a quarterly campus recreation magazine; FSLJs feature 4-5 events each quarter to touch upon production, distribution, consumption, & composting for students. - Food Systems Alternative Spring Break: We take students to explore and examine historical and current dimensions of food systems of the Southwest engaging Pueblos and Acequia Agriculture of New Mexico

-Center for Agroecology and Sustainable Food Systems:
+Center for Agroecology and Sustainable Food Systems (CASFS):

 - Harvest Festival-an annual harvest celebration and community education event that brings the campus and community together to learn about resources on the food system and taste the bounty of the harvest. - Strawberry Justice Festival an annual educational and tasting event hosted at the UCSC Farm in May to promote agroecology and issues of justice in the fields. - Strengthening the Roots: Food, Justice, & Fair Trade statewide student conference.
-Held annually on Presidents Weekend in February bringing together over 200 students from 50+ campuses across CA. - Measure 43 Speaker Events-supporting 3-4 quarterly talks on campus highlighting a diverse range of issues and perspectives on our food system
+Held annually on Presidents Weekend in February bringing together over 250 students from 50+ campuses across CA. - Friends of the Farm & Garden host over 12 workshops per year open for UCSC campus & community